Discover commerce and social trends, and learn from industry pioneers – join our global in-person roadshow which touches down in five cities!

 Image source: Rimmel London

-Bazaarvoice customer Rimmel London shows all product reviews right below the product description and ‘add to cart’ button on product pages.
-This example shows a customer review with visual UGC and Rimmel’s helpful response to the review.
+Rimmel London shows all product reviews right below the product description and ‘add to cart’ button on their product pages.
+The above example shows a customer review with visual UGC and Rimmel’s helpful response to the review, a strategy that led to a 44% sales lift.

 UGC on social media promotes brands in a genuine and authentic way that users trust, making it highly effective for e-commerce.
 Using your social media followers’ UGC to create shoppable images does double duty: It entices fans with realistic, relatable content that’s linked directly to product pages.